Hi, I'm Silke.

 Wellness fatigue is what happens when the steady stream of wellness information stops feeling helpful and starts feeling like one more form of pressure.

 There’s more wellness information available than ever before.
 That isn’t a bad thing on its own.
-It means we care.
-It means we want to take good care of ourselves.
+It means we care and we want to take good care of ourselves.

 But somewhere between podcasts, articles, morning reels, trending protocols, and the friend who just discovered the new thing, caring quietly turned into pressure.